OICR/softeng-blog/_posts/kevin_hartmann/2017-07-31-Why-Siri-Cant-Code.md

 To be fair, to an extent, we already do have certain kinds of programs that can "code"; or at least, that can generate code for us.
 While we don't typically think of them as AIs, modern optimizing compilers generate machine code for us on a daily basis.
-They do such a good job that few, if any, modern programmers could compete with them directly by generating the same machine code of equal or better quality "by hand";  and even fewer of us would ever want to try.
+They do such a good job that few, if any, modern programmers could compete with them directly by generating machine code of equal or better quality "by hand";  and even fewer of us would ever want to try.
 For this particular task, a computer program is already much better at "generating code" than the majority of its human counterparts.

 Vast libraries of existing code let us re-use known solutions to an assortment of problems; and IDEs and syntax checkers help give us hints and assistance; and various syntax checkers and proof verifiers already exist, and are getting better.

 Isn't that enough?

 ### It's not enough; it's never enough!
 <image src="{{ site.urlimg }}/kevin_hartmann/never_enough4.jpg" />